sTertooy/GAD-extra-packages/README.md

 This can be customized via the PACKAGES-variable:

 - `PACKAGES`:
-   - A space-separated list of the GAP packages to clone.
+   - Clones and builds any packages specified in the PACKAGES parameter
    - default: `''`
-   - example: `''`
+   - example: `'alnuth autpgrp polycyclic'`

 ## License